enferas/qtimigration/QTIMigration/README.txt

 This is the QTI migration tool, use is governed by the license at the bottom of this file.

-For up to date information about the migration tool and related initiatives go to http://qtitools.caret.cam.ac.uk/ - Please direct any comments to swl10@cam.ac.uk
+For up to date information about the migration tool and related initiatives subscribe to my blog: http://swl10.blogspot.com

+For information about this development project go to http://code.google.com/p/qtimigration/ - Please direct any comments to steve.w.lay@gmail.com

 Installation